JaleelR/Flask-Assesement/conceptual.md

 - What is a cookie and what kinds of things are they commonly used for?
 **cookies are small peices of data that is stored in browser**
+# they are used for
+- tracking data and analytics to then show specific information to user based on their tracked data
+- User authentifacation, so you can stay logged in while traversing through page
 - What is the session object in Flask?
 **Its a magic dictionary that stores info for current browser, perserves type and signed so user cant modify data**